 Can children use magnesium oil?

 Yes, it’s fine for children to use our magnesium oil spray.
+Though see below for contraindications.
 A good idea is to start by using less and see how they respond.

 Can I use magnesium oil while pregnant or breast-feeding?

 Yes, it's safe to use magnesium oil while pregnant and breast-feeding.
 These are times when your body may well need more magnesium.
 Again, if you haven't used magnesium oil on your skin before, it's a good idea to start with a small amount and build up.

 Are they any reasons I shouldn't use magnesium oil?